zSean18/Bedrock-Leaderboard/README.md

 # Bedrock Leaderboard

-A work-in-progress Paper/Spigot plugin that renders multiple bedrock-based leaderboards (Diamonds, Elytra distance, etc.) with unique effects and features.
+A work-in-progress Paper/Spigot plugin that transforms bedrock blocks into player leaderboards with unique effects and features.

 ## Current Leaderboards
 - **Diamond Killer** — players can flex how many diamonds they are wasting.
   _(Players right-click the bedrock with the diamond(s) in hand to sacrifice them.)_

 - **Distance By Elytra** — players can submit their current flight distance.
-  _(Players must right-click the bedrock with a phantom membrane in hand.)_
+(Data from vanilla stat tracker) _(Players must right-click the bedrock with a phantom membrane in hand.)_

 ## Future Updates